SachQL/UberDataNYC/README.md

     NumberOfPassengers INT
   );
   ```
-2. Import data using SQLqrokbench and check all the data has been added correctly.
+**2. Import data using SQLqrokbench and check all the data has been added correctly.**
   - There should be 20,001 entries if all entries were imported correctly.